TheJacksonLaboratory/sbas/README.md

 ## Create a new isolated environment for the analysis
 mamba env create --name sbas -f environment.yml

-## Initialise the terminal for use of conda
-conda init zsh && exec -l zsh

 ## Activate the new environment
 conda activate sbas